-- CV: please ensure your CV is no longer than three pages and includes three referees
+- CV: You will be required to upload your CV.
+Please ensure it is no longer than two pages and includes two referees.

-- Be an Australian citizen/Australian permanent resident/holder of a permanent Humanitarian Visa, and identify as a woman.
+- Applicants must be an Australian citizen/Australian permanent resident/holder of a permanent Humanitarian Visa.

-The Pathways to Politics Program for Women is committed to minimising barriers to enter politics.
-As such, applicants identified by the Selection Committee as coming from an “equity” cohort will be prioritised.
-Applicants must be able to demonstrate capacity to succeed in the program, through satisfying the application selection criteria.
-Applicants must also qualify for one or more of the following criteria:
+We are committed to minimising barriers to enter politics.
+As such, applicants identified by the selection committee as coming from an equity cohort will be prioritised.
+To be eligible to apply for a position in this equity category applicants must satisfy the application selection criteria, and also meet one or more of the following criteria: